 On Campus: Portland

-- Traveling to Gorham: Sidewalk shelter located on Bedford St., in front of the commuter parking lot, between Woodbury Campus Center and Masterton Hall.
+- Board at the sidewalk shelter located on Bedford Street (westbound) — in front of the commuter parking lot, between Woodbury Campus Center and Masterton Hall.

 On Campus: Gorham

 - Downtown: METRO Pulse Station on Elm Street — This is also a transfer station for other METRO Lines.

 - Intersection of Marginal Way with Preble Street & Elm Street

 - Intersection of Brighton Ave. and Stevens Ave.

 - Westbrook METRO Hub at the intersection of Mechanic Street and William Clark Dr. — This is also a transfer station for other METRO Lines.

 - Free Wi-Fi.